havocp/xsbt-wiki/TaskInputs.md

 ## Application

-Apply this in practice by determining the tasks that produce the values you need and then `map` the tasks with the function that implements your task.
+Apply this in practice:

+1. Determine the tasks that produce the values you need
+2. `map` the tasks with the function that implements your task.

 As an example, consider generating a zip file containing the binary jar, source jar, and documentation jar for your project.
 First, determine what tasks produce the jars.
 In this case, the input tasks are `packageBin`, `packageSrc`, and `packageDoc` in the main `Compile` scope.